This article explains how you can set up and manage a company pension plan with Personio Payroll.

 Professional pension funds under the Compliance tab

-Under Payroll > Compliance, you can view DEÜV notifications and contribution statements on employee life-cycle events for completed payroll periods.
+Under Payroll > Compliance, you can view DEÜV contribution statements and contribution reports for complete payroll periods relating to employee life cycle events.

 Professional pension funds in payroll documents